Table of Contents

 Home Remedies for Cushing's Disease in Dogs

-While you must discuss any possible medical treatment for Cushing's Disease with your vet, many owners and veterinarians swear by natural treatments to increase the quality of life for their affected canines.
+While you must discuss any possible medical treatment with your vet, many owners and veterinarians swear by natural treatments to increase the quality of life for their affected canines.

-However, it's important to note that these aren't out and out cures for Cushing's Disease in dogs, but rather to manage the symptoms.
+However, it's important to note that these aren't out-and-out cures for Cushing's syndrome but rather manage the symptoms.